 Size and Shape Comparison Chart

-Before we get started, here is a comparison chart of all the different sizes and shapes.
+Before we get started, here is a comparison chart of all the different sizes and shapes (with links to Amazon prices and reviews).
 This will help you decide what will work for your family:

 |Trampoline||Size||Jumping Surface Area||Space Required||Jumper Weight|